Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory: Introduction

-In a very recent work [15], we have been able to show that a combination of free Abelian 1-form and 2-form gauge theories provide a field-theoretic example for Hodge theory in the {\it odd} (i.e. $D = 3 $) dimensions of spacetime where the continuous symmetries of {\it this} three (2 + 1)-dimensional (3D) field-theoretic system have provided the physical realizations of the de Rham cohomological operators of differential geometry at the {\it algebraic} level.
-However, in [15], we have {\it not} been able to incorporate the Noether conserved charges (corresponding to the above continuous symmetries) and the algebra satisfied by them.
+In a very recent work [19], we have been able to show that a combination of free Abelian 1-form and 2-form gauge theories provide a field-theoretic example for Hodge theory in the {\it odd} (i.e. $D = 3 $) dimensions of spacetime where the continuous symmetries of {\it this} three (2 + 1)-dimensional (3D) field-theoretic system have provided the physical realizations of the de Rham cohomological operators of differential geometry at the {\it algebraic} level.
+However, in [19], we have {\it not} been able to incorporate the Noether conserved charges (corresponding to the above continuous symmetries) and the algebra satisfied by them.
 One of the central purposes of our present endeavor is (i) to compute all the Noether conserved charges corresponding to the {\it six} continuous symmetry transformations that exist for the coupled (but equivalent) (anti-)BRST invariant Lagrangian densities [cf. Eqs.
-(16),(36) below] of our present theory, (ii) to derive the extended BRST algebra among the conserved (but {\it appropriate}) forms of the charges, and (iii) to establish that there is two-to-one mapping between the appropriate forms of the conserved charges and the cohomological operators of differential geometry.
-The study of the field-theoretic models of Hodge theory is {\it physically} important and useful because we have been able to show that (i) the two (1 + 1)-dimensional (2D) (non-)Abelian gauge theories (without any interactions with the matter fields) are the examples of a {\it new} type [16] of topological field theory (TFT) which captures a few aspects of the Witten-type TFTs [17] and some salient features of the Schwarz-type TFTs [18], and (ii) the 4D free Abelian 2-form and 6D free Abelian 3-form theories provide a set of models for quasi-TFTs (see, e.g. [19,8] for details).
+(36),(16) below] of our present theory, (ii) to derive the extended BRST algebra among the conserved (but {\it appropriate}) forms of the charges, and (iii) to establish that there is a two-to-one mapping between the appropriate forms of the conserved charges and the cohomological operators of differential geometry.
+The study of the field-theoretic models of Hodge theory is {\it physically} important and useful because we have been able to show that (i) the two (1 + 1)-dimensional (2D) (non-)Abelian gauge theories (without any interactions with the matter fields) are the examples of a {\it new} type [20] of topological field theory (TFT) which captures a few aspects of the Witten-type TFTs [21] and some salient features of the Schwarz-type TFTs [22], and (ii) the 4D free Abelian 2-form and 6D free Abelian 3-form theories provide a set of models for quasi-TFTs (see, e.g. [23,8] for details) where there is existence of the topological invariants (with their proper recursion relationships) but the Lagrangian densities of the above theories are neither like [21] nor like [22].